-- Develop research skills and nurture a sense of cultural citizenship through producing a research project and presentation on media, culture, and “creative cities”.
+- Develop research skills through producing a project and presentation on media, culture, and “creative cities”.

-- Draw on the theoretical perspectives and empirical research discussed in class to evaluate critically different policy preferences and the roles of government, industry, and civil society in the development of “creative industries” and “creative cities” in globalization.
+- Draw on the theoretical perspectives and empirical research discussed in class to evaluate critically the roles of government, industry practitioners, and other stakeholders in the society in the development of “creative industries” and “creative cities” in globalization.